-- Join Others on January 11 in wearing white for freedom, and take the time to tell others why you are wearing white.
-Use social media and use: #wearwhiteforfreedom
+- Join Others on January 11 in wearing blue for freedom, and take the time to tell others why you are wearing blue.
+Use social media and use: #WearBlueDay

 - Read an article I wrote that describes one obstacle for trafficking survivors that we have encountered in our work in the Lehigh Valley.

 - Consider how you can use your passions, resources, and talents to address human trafficking.
 A united response is an effective response in fighting this form of modern-day slavery.